 The foreign currency translation reserve is used to record exchange differences arising from the translation of the financial statements of operations which do not have U.S. dollars as their functional currency.
-It would also be used to record the effect of hedging net investments in such operations.

 Merger reserve

 The merger reserve relates to the recapitalization of Luxfer Group Limited during the year ended December 31, 1999.
 Pursuant to the recapitalization of Luxfer Group Limited, Luxfer Holdings PLC acquired the entire share capital of Luxfer Group Limited.
 The company known as Luxfer Group Limited during the year ended December 31, 1999 was subsequently renamed LGL 1996 Limited and remains dormant.
 The recapitalization was accounted for using merger accounting principles.